About NGS

 RESULTS

-If an entry should not meet all requirements, the manuscript will be returned with an explanation.
+If an entry should not meet all requirements, an email will be sent to the author with an explanation.
 All other contestants will receive comments on their entries after a winner has been selected by the judges.

 Deadline for submissions is 15 December, annually.